quantummaid/quantummaid/documentation/02_Install.md

  - MapMaid Jackson integration

 ## The individual dependencies
-The following three modules build the main components of QuantumMaid.
+The following three modules are the main components of QuantumMaid.

 ### QuantumMaid
 <!---[CodeSnippet](quantummaidDependency)-->